Bhavishrg/Ruffle/README.md

-## "Ruffle: Rapid 3-Party Shuffle Protocols"
+## Ruffle: Rapid 3-Party Shuffle Protocols
 Implementation of paper title "Ruffle: Rapid 3-Party Shuffle Protocols"

 ## WARNING: This is not production-ready code.